ScaledMap/LoadOut/README.md

 download link= https://icedrive.net/s/g62kVCYYfghSCZbu2fB53tfY7h7A

 *maybe hold off on using the onefile version of the application.
 It can't read from the config file.
 If I try to reupload the onefile version, I think I will probably have to move those settings into a database or something(not building it on windows).
 Also, seems like the application can have some trouble opening a browser window to localhost on startup.
 Might have to type it in.
 Setting it as the home page is a cool way to do it anyway.
 Problems don't exist on linux.

-linux
-download link= https://icedrive.net/s/g4SD5G5TuyyvkB36X9jGiYug68g2
+*I guess Icedrive zipped the folders again after I had already zipped them.
+So for the windows application, i think you have to unzip them and unzip them. linux download link= https://icedrive.net/s/g4SD5G5TuyyvkB36X9jGiYug68g2